wix-incubator/cli-apps/packages/contentful/README.md

 ### Add dynamic list and item pages in Wix

-Now, in Wix, you can add a dynamic list page with a dedicated dyanmic page for each list item.
+Now, in Wix, you can add a dynamic list page with a dedicated dynamic page for each list item.
 To do so, follow these steps:

 1. From the left menu in the Wix Editor, select **Databases**.
-If you don't see it, make sure [Dev Mode](https://dev.wix.com/docs/develop-websites/articles/getting-started/resources/about-velo-by-wix#to-enable-velo-on-your-site) is enabled in your site.
+If you don't see it, make sure coding is enabled in your site.

 1. Select the collection and, from the actions menu, select **Add Dynamic page**.
 Then, select **Item page** and **Add to Site**.